-COT, now Account Maintenance Fee, is usually taken on current and corporate accounts.
-The AMF is charged at N1/Mille, i.e One Naira is deducted from your account per One thousand naira withdrawal.
+Commission on Transactions (COT), now Account Maintenance Fee (AMF), is usually taken on current and corporate accounts.
+The AMF is charged at N1/Mille, i.e One Naira is deducted from your account per one thousand naira withdrawal.

 That seems little right?
-Well, the charge for N10,000 is N10 and N1,000 for N1m.
+Well, the charge for N1,000 is N1 and N1,000 for N1m.
 If your account is a high debit turnover account, this charge will become very frequent on your current of corporate account.
 It is taken monthly.

-Depending on the volume of inflows a customer gets on their account, the customer can negotiate this fee with the bank.
-For example, you can write the bank to reduce it to N.5 or N.25.
+- Depending on the volume of inflows a customer gets on their account, the customer can negotiate this fee with the bank.
+For example, you can write the bank to reduce it to N0.5 or N0.25.

-However, the best way to avoid this is to ask for a ‘non-AMF/COT’ bearing account at inception.
+- However, the best way to avoid this is to ask for a ‘non-AMF/COT’ bearing account at inception.
 If you already use an AMF/COT bearing account, ask for a sub-account that does not bear AMF charges.
-Every Nigerian commercial deposit bank has this product but are always reluctant to let customers know, as they do not want to lose the Account Maintenance Fee.
+Every Nigerian commercial deposit bank has this product but are always reluctant to let customers know, as they do not want to lose that Account Maintenance Fee income.

 ATM Card Maintenance Charges (N52.50 monthly)

-Debit/credit card maintenance charges is another monthly charge the bank takes on new and existing debit and credit cards.
+Debit/credit card maintenance charges is a quarterly charge the bank takes on new and existing debit and credit cards.

 To minimize this, instruct the bank to unmap all lost/expired cards from your account.
 This is because many banks still take this charge on expired/lost cards, unknowing to the customer.

 Also, try to make sure that you have just one carded account across all the banks you use.